smithjd/sql-pet/docs/098-leveraging-database-views.md

 ### Use a `view` just like any other table

 From a retrieval perspective a database `view` is just like any other table.
 Using a view to retrieve data from the database will be completely standard across all flavors of SQL.
-(To find out what a view does behind the scenes requires that you use functions that are **not** standard.)

 ```r